 a Denitrification losses are assigned to category 2 because these may be increased following the incorporation of the cover crop/residue.
 The timing of this operation will typically be in spring after the drainage season, so that there is no significant risk of increased leaching.
 It is expected that leaching will be greatly decreased because any surplus N at the end of the previous season will have been taken up by the cover crop over the risk period

-Landscape Measure 3: Including N2-fixing crops in crop rotations
+Landscape Measure 3: Inclusion of N2-fixing plants in crop rotations (including intercropping)

 426. Including N2 fixing crops like legumes (for example, beans, lentils, etc.) in crop rotations allows N fertilizer application rates to be reduced.
 Under this approach, N2 is reduced to NH3, which is then assimilated into organic nitrogen compounds by bacteria associated with root nodules of the legume.
 This organic Nr becomes available to following crops by incorporation of crop residues.
 Legumes stimulate increases in soil C and N and are expected to have an overall beneficial effect in reducing nitrate leaching in comparison with the use of chemical fertilizers (Voisin and others, 2014; Jensen and others, 2020).
 The anticipated mechanism is that biological nitrogen fixation acts as a “slow-release” form of Nr provision, which proceeds according to the needs of plants (cf. Drinkwater and others, 1998).
 It has been suggested that adverse stimulating effects on N2O emissions are possible, but not likely (Abdalla and others, 2019).
 By contrast, as with Landscape Measure 3, incorporation of legumes into the soil leads to a pulse of mineralization.
-While this can help satisfy the N needs of the subsequent crop, this mineralization pulse also risks increased Nr losses as NO3– and N2, as well as N2O and NOx and NH3.
+While this can help satisfy the N needs of the subsequent crop, this mineralization pulse also risks increased Nr losses as NO3⁻ and N2, as well as N2O and NOx and NH3.
 Further experimental data are required to quantify these trade-offs, including at multiseasonal and landscape scales.